Nashua Domestic Abuse Attorneys

 If the defendant violates any terms of the protective order, they will face serious legal repercussions for criminal contempt.
 If they intentionally violate a protective order, they will face a Class A or Class B misdemeanor, depending on the severity of the violation and any prior convictions.
 So, while a protective order is in place, there are numerous legal requirements discouraging any violation of the order that compromises your safety.

 If you have experienced domestic abuse or fear you will experience such violence, contact an attorney immediately for legal advice on how to protect yourself.
-Our attorneys at the Law Office of Chadwick-Fricano-Weber are compassionate advocates who take a deeply personal approach to all our clients, and we can walk you through every specific step of your domestic violence case – from bringing a criminal case forward to petitioning for a protective order for you and your children.
+Our attorneys at Fricano&Weber P.L.L.C. are compassionate advocates who take a deeply personal approach to all our clients, and we can walk you through every specific step of your domestic violence case – from bringing a criminal case forward to petitioning for a protective order for you and your children.

 Legal Counsel Driven by Honesty

 Diligent & Aggressive Representation